anurag-2911/kode/README.md

   - Could you tell me when you had a difficult interaction with a team-mate?
   - Explain about your team and interaction with stakeholders in day-to-day tasks.
   - Could you explain your role in the team?
-  - If you are interacting with other team's team members and the task is not done by that team member how you will approach the situation?
+  - If you are interacting with other team members and the task is not done by that team member, how will you approach the situation?
-  - How do team members describe you, what they like in you, and what they don't like in you?
+  - How do team members describe you, what they like about you, and what they don't like about you?
+  -
 ## CI/CD
   - Explain Continuous Integration, Continuous Deployment, and Continuous Delivery done in your project.
   - Can you describe the CI/CD pipeline and its key stages